jdcastano06/FlowNote/README.md

 ---

-### GPT-4o mini (OpenAI API) (1 point)
+### DigitalOcean GPT-OSS-120B (via Inference API) (1 point)

 **What is it?**
-GPT-4o mini is OpenAI's efficient language model optimized for cost and speed while maintaining strong reasoning capabilities.
-It can generate structured text, summaries, and follow instructions for creating flashcards and quiz questions.
+GPT-OSS-120B is a large open-source language model accessible through DigitalOcean's Inference API.
+It provides powerful text generation capabilities for creating structured summaries, key points, and study materials from transcriptions.

 **Why use it?**
-This model provides excellent cost/performance balance for generating multiple study materials from transcripts.
-It's much cheaper than GPT-4 while still producing high-quality summaries and structured outputs.
-The API is well-documented and easy to integrate, making it ideal for transforming raw transcripts into useful study aids.
+This model offers excellent performance for generating comprehensive study materials from lecture transcriptions.
+The DigitalOcean Inference API provides a cost-effective way to access large language models without managing infrastructure.
+It generates well-structured HTML-formatted notes, extracts key points, and classifies course/lesson content effectively.

 **Candidate modules/solutions considered:**
-- GPT-4 (higher quality but 15x more expensive)
+- OpenAI GPT-4o mini (good but more expensive for high-volume usage)
-- Claude (comparable performance, but GPT-4o mini is more cost-effective)
+- Azure OpenAI (similar features, but DigitalOcean was more cost-effective)
 - Local LLMs (requires significant infrastructure, less reliable)

 ---